Restless (Xzibit album)

 Restless is the third studio album by rapper Xzibit.
 It was released December 12, 2000 though Epic Records, Loud Records, SRC Records, and Xzibit's Open Bar Entertainment.
-It debuted at #14 on the Billboard 200 with approximately 205,000 copies sold in its 1st week released.
-The album then fell 17 spots to #31 in the 2nd week, but then rose back up 19 spots to peak at #12 the following week.
+It debuted at No. 14 on the Billboard 200 with approximately 205,000 copies sold in its first week released.
+The album then fell 17 spots to No. 31 in the second week, but then rose back up to peak at No. 12 the following week.
 Since being released, the album has been certified Platinum by the RIAA with an excess of a million copies sold in the United States, making it Xzibit's most successful album.

 Background

 In an interview with N.O.R.E. on his podcast, Drink Champs, Xzibit told a story of how Dr. Dre became involved with the project as an executive producer and Loud exec Steve Rifkind's lack of involvement.
 He discussed the conversation between Dre and Rifkind: "So I was at odds with the label...and so then when we finished the tour, he was like 'Let's go do a record.'
 I was like, 'I'm only gonna do it if you take care of Dr. Dre.'
 And Dr. Dre was like, 'You gonna pay me this, and we're gonna fuckin' do this.
 And then we gon' get it done.
 But I don't want this money to come from Xzibit, I want it to come from you.
 And that's why the record is out.'"
 Xzibit credits this conversation as one that gave his project the green light.